paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 Amendment by Pub.
 L. 99–661 applicable with respect to appointments or details made on or after Nov.
 14, 1986, see section 508(f) of Pub.
 L. 99–661, set out as an Effective Date note under [section 12210 of this title](./chapter-1205-appointment-of-reserve-officers.md#section-12210).

 #### Effective Date of 1958 Amendment
 Amendment by Pub.
 L. 85–861 effective Aug.
 10, 1956, see section 33(g) of Pub.
-L. 85–861, set out as a note under [section 101 of this title](./chapter-001-definitions.md#section-101).
+L. 85–861, set out as a note under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

 <a id="section-9436"></a>
 ## § 9436.
 Permanent professors; director of admissions
-**(a)** A permanent professor of the Academy who is the head of a department of instruction, or who has served as such a professor for more than six years, has the grade of colonel in the Air Force or the equivalent grade in the Space Force.
-However, a permanent professor appointed from the Regular Air Force has the grade of colonel and a permanent professor appointed from the Regular Space Force has the grade equivalent to the grade of colonel in the Regular Air Force after the date when such person completes six years of service as a professor, or after the date on which such person would have been promoted had such person been selected for promotion from among officers in the promotion zone, whichever is earlier.
-All other permanent professors have the grade of lieutenant colonel in the Air Force or the equivalent grade in the Space Force.
+**(a)** A permanent professor of the Academy who is the head of a department of instruction, or who has served as such a professor for more than six years, has the grade of colonel in the Air Force or the Space Force.
+However, a permanent professor appointed from the Regular Air Force or the Space Force has the grade of colonel after the date when such person completes six years of service as a professor, or after the date on which such person would have been promoted had such person been selected for promotion from among officers in the promotion zone, whichever is earlier.
+All other permanent professors have the grade of lieutenant colonel in the Air Force or the Space Force.

-**(b)** A person appointed as director of admissions of the Academy has the regular grade of lieutenant colonel in the Air Force or the equivalent grade in the Space Force, and, after such person has served six years as director of admissions, has the regular grade of colonel in the Air Force or the equivalent grade in the Space Force.
-However, a person appointed from the Regular Air Force has the regular grade of colonel and a person appointed from the Regular Space Force has the grade equivalent to the grade of colonel in the Regular Air Force after the date when such person completes six years of service as director of admissions, or after the date on which such person would have been promoted had such person been selected for promotion from among officers in the promotion zone, whichever is earlier.
+**(b)** A person appointed as director of admissions of the Academy has the regular grade of lieutenant colonel in the Air Force or the grade of lieutenant colonel in the Space Force, and, after such person has served six years as director of admissions, has the regular grade of colonel in the Air Force or the grade of lieutenant colonel in the Space Force.
+However, a person appointed from the Regular Air Force has the regular grade of colonel and a person appointed from the Space Force has the grade of colonel in the Space Force after the date when such person completes six years of service as director of admissions, or after the date on which such person would have been promoted had such person been selected for promotion from among officers in the promotion zone, whichever is earlier.

 ### Statutory Notes